mxgoai/mxgo-core/docusaurus-site/docs/introduction.md

 # Introduction

-Welcome to MXtoAI!
+Welcome to MXGo!

-MXtoAI is a powerful, self-hostable email processing system that acts as your intelligent email workflow assistant.
+MXGo is a powerful, self-hostable email processing system that acts as your intelligent email workflow assistant.
 It processes emails with advanced AI, handles attachments, and generates smart responses - all running on your own infrastructure.

-## 🎯 What is MXtoAI?
+## 🎯 What is MXGo?

-MXtoAI automates email workflows by processing users' emails automatically.
+MXGo automates email workflows by processing users' emails automatically.
 Users simply forward any email to specialized handles (email addresses) and the appropriate AI-driven actions are taken.

 ### ✨ **Core Features**